databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/01-table/21-ddl-undrop-table.md

 sidebar_position: 20
 ---

 Restores the recent version of a dropped table.
+This leverages the Databend Time Travel feature; a dropped object can be restored only within a retention period (defaults to 24 hours).

 **See also:**
 - [CREATE TABLE](./10-ddl-create-table.md)